 In other cases, the cherries may stay on the branch but start cracking.
 This happens when too much water is absorbed too quickly, and so the cells in ripe cherry peel are forced apart.
 It results in a lower weight and a lower cup score, as the sweet mucilage seeps out.
 “It loses all its honey,” Rafael Silva of SICAFE explained.

 Ripe coffee cherries split due to harvest rains.
 Credit: Andres Salaverria

 On a night visit to Cuatro M processing mill as part of the Micro Coffee Festival, we saw how coffee cherries are graded based on ripeness.
 The ideal lot has many ripe red cherries, few over-ripe ones, few pink ones, and no under-ripe ones.
 “Tomorrow, we’ll pick pink because of the rain,” Roberto, the General Manager, told me.
 “It’s a risk, waiting for the cherries to become ripe.”

 Picking pink will mean a lower cup score and price.
 But waiting to pick red risks losing large portions of the harvest or seeing a lower cup score.
 It’s a lose-lose situation.

 This random sample contains over-ripe, ripe, and pink cherries.
 Credit: Tanya Newton

 Issues at the Mill

 Rain doesn’t just cause problems on the farm.
 It’s also an issue at the mill.
 Rafael explained that, for recently picked coffees, it’s okay if they get a little wet – but that for those that are nearly at the right moisture level to be bagged and exported, it can have a serious impact.
 “You need to dry them again,” he said.
 “It needs a second processing.
 That causes quality issues.”

-Even if you only have freshly picked coffees drying on your patio, heavy rains can still cause issues.
+Even if you only have freshly picked coffees drying on your patio, heavy rain can still cause problems.
 “You need to put wood between the lots, or they can mix,” Rafael told me.
 “Then you cover them.
 But when it comes down this fast… ” He gestures at the rain around us.
 “Then you don’t have time to do that.”